 The court held that the Act did only apply to females.
 The word prostitute was ambiguous and they applied the mischief rule.
 The Street Offences Act was introduced as a result of the work of the Wolfenden Report into homosexuality and prostitution.
 The Report only referred to female prostitution and did not mention male prostitutes.
-The QBD therefore held the mischief the Act was aimed at was controlling the behaviour of only female prostitutes.
+The QBD, therefore, held the mischief the Act was aimed at was controlling the behavior of only female prostitutes.

 Brown v.
 Brown [vii]

 In Brown v Brown, Sir Jocelyn Simon P said that the disadvantage of the old law on condonation of adultery was that, though a resumption of cohabitation might actually promote a reconciliation which had yet taken place, a wronged spouse might be reluctant to resume cohabitation in case it did not succeed and he or she would then have lost the right to complain of the matrimonial offense.
 The provision in s 2(1) of the Matrimonial Causes Act 1963 (now contained in s 42 of the Matrimonial Causes Act 1965) that adultery shall not be deemed to be condoned by reason of a continuation or resumption of cohabitation between the parties for a period of up to three months was, therefore, limited to cases within this ‘mischief’- where the cohabitation was with a view to effecting a reconciliation, and did not extend to cases where it was in consequence of re3conciliation.

 Sodra Devi v.
 Commr.
 Of Income Tax [viii]